Q: How can I keep my kids safe in rising temperatures this summer?

 Heat exhaustion and heatstroke are avoidable, even in this hot weather.
 Here are a few tips to prevent these conditions:

 Hydrate regularly.
 Keeping kids hydrated will protect against overheating, helping their bodies to produce sweat and maintain a normal body temperature throughout the day.
 The recommended amount of water intake can vary based on kids’ size and weight, but a general rule of thumb is to drink as many 8-ounce cups of water as their age until children reach 9 years.
 So for instance, a 5-year-old child should drink about five 8-ounce cups a day.

 If your children are participating in organized sports, talk with the coach about making sure the kids have frequent water breaks and shade on the sidelines.
 When my kids were younger, I often brought a fan that sprayed a fine mist of cool water on the sidelines.

-» READ MORE: How to stay hydrated this summer
+» READ MORE: How to stay hydrated

 Find the shade.
 Moving kids out of direct sunlight can help maintain their body temperature and fight against heat exhaustion if they are starting to get too hot.
 It can be difficult to coax kids to move inside when they’re enjoying themselves, but even a few minutes can make a huge difference.